Welcome

 Outer Space Treaty

-The first international agreement was the Outer Space Treaty of 1967, which has been ratified by 106 countries to date, including Germany and remains in force.
+The first international agreement was the Outer Space Treaty of 1967, which has been ratified by 112 states to date, including Germany, and remains in force.
 It lays down principles governing countries’ activities in outer space.
 According to these principles, outer space, including the moon and other celestial bodies, is not subject to national appropriation by claims of sovereignty (Article II).
 The Treaty provides for extensive freedom of scientific research and commercial use in outer space.
 However, this freedom is not limitless, but is instead to be pursued for the benefit and in the interests of all countries, irrespective of their degree of economic or scientific development, since the exploration and use of outer space is the “province of all mankind” (common benefit clause, Article I).
 A further restriction on these freedoms is the peaceful use of outer space (Article IV).
 This applies without exception or qualification to the moon and other celestial bodies (i.e. no bases, weapons or military manoeuvres), but only partially to the rest of outer space (no nuclear weapons or other weapons of mass destruction).
-Whether weapons systems that are only partly routed through space in order to reach their destination (ballistic missiles with nuclear warheads or military reconnaissance satellites) are permitted is a matter of dispute between the States Parties.
-The border between air space and outer space itself is not defined.

-The Outer Space Treaty also provides for liability for damage caused by outer space activities (Article VII).
-Any State Party that launches or procures the launching of an object into outer space, or from whose territory or facility an object is launched, is unconditionally liable for damage to persons or property that this object causes on Earth, in air space or in outer space, if such damage is due to negligence (cf. the Liability Convention).
+The Outer Space Treaty also provides for liability for damage as a result of outer space activities (Article VII).
+Any state that launches or procures the launching of an object into outer space, or from whose territory or facility an object is launched, is, in principle, unconditionally liable for damage to persons or property that this object causes on earth, in air space or in outer space, if such damage is due to negligence (cf. the Liability Convention).
 Germany is working on a national outer space law, which will specify the internal criteria for monitoring and liability.

-The Outer Space Treaty also contains provisions on avoiding the harmful contamination of outer space.
-However, they have proven to be of little practical importance in their current form so far.
+The Outer Space Treaty also contains provisions on avoiding the harmful contamination of outer space, though these have proven to be of little practical importance so far.

 Supplementary treaties